adamghill/fediview/content/faq.md

 My only hope is to provide more ways to find content on Mastodon -- not to sell ads.

+## What are the available algorithms?

+- **Simple**: Weighted geometric mean of a post's boosts and favorites.
+- **Simple Weighted**: Weighted geometric mean of a post's boosts and favorites where accounts with less followers are prioritized.
+- **Extended Simple**: Weighted geometric mean of a post's boosts, favorites, and replies.
+- **Extended Simple Weighted**: Weighted geometric mean of a post's boosts, favorites, and replies where accounts with less followers are prioritized.

 ## What data do you store?

 No data is currently persisted to a database or disk.
 I do use third-party, privacy-respecting analytics websites to get a sense of traffic patterns. *Instance URL* and *Application Token* can optionally be stored in the user's browser by explicitly opting in.